A new identity of Dickson polynomials: Abstract

-where $q = 2^n$ and $D_k$ is a Dickson polynomial, defined by $D_k(u+u^{-1})=u^k + u^{-k}$.
-Using this identity, we prove that if $F$ is a field of characteristic~2 and $a$ is a nonzero element of $F$, then for $q=2^n>2$, the two polynomials $x^{q+1}+x+1/a$ and $C(x)+a$ have the same splitting field over~$F$, where $C(x) = x (\sum_{i=0}^{n-1} x^{2^i-1})^{q+1}$ is a M\"uller--Cohen--Matthews polynomial of degree $(q^2-q)/2$.
-We find explicit formulas for how the roots of the two polynomials are related, and for the action of the Galois group.
-As a result, we can describe precisely how the factorizations of the two polynomials are related in the case where $F$ is finite.
-In addition, we obtain a new proof of the known result that $C(x)$ induces a permutation on $\F_{2^m}$ if $2m$ and $n$ are relatively prime.
+A new polynomial identity is found for Dickson polynomials in characteristic~2.
+The identity is used to prove that the two polynomials $x^{q+1}+x+1/a$ and $C(x)+a$ have the same splitting fields over~$\F$, where $\F$ is a field of characteristic~2, $0\ne a \in \F$, $q = 2^n>2$, and $C(x)$ is a M\"uller--Cohen--Matthews polynomial of degree $(q^2-q)/2$.
+In addition, a new proof is obtained of the known result that $C(x)$ induces a permutation on $\F_{2^m}$ if and only if $2m$ and $n$ are relatively prime.